tobire42/x32-recorder/C_EXTENSION_IMPLEMENTATION.md

 Implemented a **Python C extension module** (`audio_writer`) that provides high-performance audio processing by handling the float32 → 24-bit PCM conversion and multi-channel file writing in compiled C code.
 This approach is **cleaner and more efficient** than a subprocess-based solution.

+**Project Structure**: The C extension is organized in its own `audio_writer_ext/` directory, separate from the main project to avoid conflicts with `pyproject.toml` and the main build system.

 ## Architecture Choice: C Extension vs Subprocess

 **Why C Extension is Better:**